natasharw/cookbook-backend/README.md

 This application creates an online catalog for a personal cookbook for users to create, edit and view recipes filtered by their cooking time.

-Currently the features are:
-* Models for recipe timings and recipes
-* Users can create timing categories
-* Users can add individual recipes
-* Users can view recipes as a list, with an optional filtering on timing, or in detail
-* Users can edit and delete individual recipes
-* Built in Docker containers

 ## Prerequisites
 * Install [Docker](https://docs.docker.com/get-docker/)